wp-plugins/acf-frontend-display/readme.txt

 ACF Frontend display - checking option field to render your post or page on normal (frontend) display mode.

-Major features in Akismet include:
+Major features in ACF Frontend display include:

 * Automatically display ACF form on page or post.